The origins of HarmonyChoir

+HarmonyChoir began in 2016 as a research project.
 Below is the information that was provided to participants at the recruitment stage of the project.
-What happened over the last few months was actually remarkably similar to this plan!
+What happened over the next few months was actually remarkably similar to this plan!

 Background to the study